jlangch/venice/doc/readme/openai2-chat-completion.md

 #### Example: Counting numbers (full model response)

-Variant a) load OpenAI api key from env var OPENAI_API_KEY to create the client:
+Variant a) load the OpenAI api key from env var OPENAI_API_KEY to create the client:

 ``` clojure
 """